addityasingh/pickbox/README.md

 - Evolution from basic consensus to advanced multi-directional replication

 ## Improvements
-- [] Refactor code to be more readable
+- [ ] Refactor code to be more readable
 - [x] Add tests for golang files
 - [x] Refactor test bash scripts from scripts folder
 - [x] Generate architecture diagram for each of the 3 versions (replication, live_replication, multi_replication)
+- [x] Set up comprehensive CI/CD pipeline with GitHub Actions
+- [x] Add comprehensive linting with pre-commit hooks and unused field detection
+- [ ] Stabilize integration tests for reliable CI/CD execution (currently all disabled due to timing/resource issues)
 - [ ] Deploy and create client code for this setup to test end-to-end

 ## License